luthersystems/elps/lisp/lisplib/libschema/README.md

 Requires the value to be one of those specified as arguments to the function.

+* `(s:regexp pattern)`
+Requires the value to match the supplied pattern.
+Any regular expression that can be parsed by go is acceptable - see https://github.com/google/re2/wiki/Syntax for syntax.

 * `(s:len length)`
   Requires the value to have the specified length.